 - the Transfer Monitoring Report through NSLDS, which is used to track aid that may have been received by a transfer student at a previous school.

-If this is subsequent (not first ever received) Pell disbursement, the student must have maintained satisfactory progress for a previous pay period.
+If this is subsequent (not first-ever received) Pell disbursement, the student must have maintained satisfactory progress for a previous pay period.

-Student contracts serve as a requisition and are submitted to the Accounting Department indicating the names of the students that funds are to be disbursed to and a number of disbursements.
+Student contracts serve as a requisition and are submitted to the Accounting Department indicating the names of the students whose funds are to be disbursed and a number of disbursements.
 Once the Accounting Department receives disbursement paperwork confirmation, they request funds through G5.
 The funds are electronically deposited into the assigned bank account.
 Funds are drawn from G5 and disbursed to the student/student’s account.
 European Medical School of Massage never holds funds past three business days.
 The remaining funds are given to the student to be used for non-institutional, educationally related expenses.

 Disbursement for Books and Supplies

-European Medical School of Massage has a provision that is only to Pell-eligible students, in determining the funds for books and supplies.
+European Medical School of Massage has a provision that is only for Pell-eligible students, in determining the funds for books and supplies.
 The institution considers all of the Title IV program funds that a student is eligible to receive at the time.
 Students must meet applicable eligibility requirements within the first week of class to utilize the funds for this purpose.

 Those requirements are:

 - Not have a previous balance on their account,